adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v1/image/README.md

 device)
 4. `./enableAssetDelivery` - If `true`, assets will be delivered through the Asset Delivery system (based on Dynamic Media for AEMaaCS).
 This will also enable optimizations based on
    [content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation).
 Currently, this optimization is available only for webp.
+5. `./disableAssetDelivery` - If `true`, assets will no longer be delivered through the Asset Delivery system.

 ### Edit Dialog Properties
 The following properties are written to JCR for this Image component and are expected to be available as `Resource` properties: